cronvel/spellcast/doc/events.md

 	* otherBranches: roles were split into multiple branches, and the client must wait for other branches to finish, roles are done waiting once the 'join' event is received.

-* assetConfig (config): instructs the client how to manage assets.
+* clientConfig (config): configure various things, like assets URL, etc.
   This event is sent only once at the begining of the execution.
   Argument `data` is an object, where:
-	* url `string` (optional) the root URL for all assets
+	* assetBaseUrl `string` (optional) the root URL for all assets

 * image (data): instructs the client (if it is capable) to set an image as the scene image.
 Argument `data` is an object, where:
 	* url `string` (optional) if set this is the URL of the image, else the client *MAY* display a default image if any